 Hiking boots (side profile of La Sportiva TX Hike Leather)

-La Sportiva's TX Hike combines a soft EVA midsole with a TPU insert for added stability
+La Sportiva's TX Hike combines a soft EVA midsole with a TPU insert for added stability | Credit: Jason Hummel

 PU

-For tougher applications or when it’s a priority to isolate your feet from rough impacts, manufactures will use a PU or polyurethane midsole.
+For tougher applications or when it’s a priority to isolate your feet from rough impacts, manufacturers will use a PU or polyurethane midsole.
 This durable foam is far less cushy than midsoles with only EVA but will last longer and better handle a heavier load.
 In addition, they’ll keep their shape longer and won’t be prone to compressing like EVA.
 Boots like the Asolo TPS 520 Evo use a polyurethane insole, but the material’s popularity is expanding to mid-range options—despite the extra cost—with the Scarpa Zodiac Plus being a recent example.

 Hiking boot (backpacking in the Scarpa Zodiac Plus)

-The Scarpa Zodiac Plus has a hybrid EVA and PU midsole design
+The Scarpa Zodiac Plus has a hybrid EVA and PU midsole design | Credit: Brian McCurdy

 Outsoles and Traction

-The motivation behind upgrading from a flimsy cross trainer to a real hiking boot or shoe often is for improved traction.
+The motivation behind upgrading from a flimsy cross trainer to a real hiking boot or shoe is often for improved traction.
 In short, hiking footwear is leaps and bounds better when the going gets rocky, slippery, and steep.
 And much in the same way that Gore-Tex dominates the market for mid to high-end waterproofing, Vibram inhabits a similar space for outsoles.
 Not all Vibram models should be treated as equals, however, as the rubber manufacturer tailors their designs for the specific footwear and brand.
 Some have much larger lugs underfoot (listed in mm) for serious grip in mud, and others prioritize durability or sticky rubber for scrambling over rocks (the Megagrip compound is a favorite).
 There are also more entry-level options that just do well on easier trails, like the lugs you’ll find on the bottom of the Merrell Moab boots and shoes.
 The lesson is it's worth taking a look at the lug depth and description of the compound type to find out where a specific outsole will perform best.

 Hiking boot (Lowa Renegade lugs)

-We've been impressed with the Vibram tread on the Lowa Renegade boots
+We've been impressed with the Vibram tread on the Lowa Renegade boots (previous iteration pictured) | Credit: Jason Hummel

 Salomon is one brand that doesn’t outsource their traction needs.
-Instead, they use their in-house Contagrip brand for all of their boots and shoes models.
+Instead, they use their in-house Contagrip brand for all of their boots and shoe models.
 And with years of experience in everything from trail running to hiking, they aren’t short on expertise.
-The level of quality and performance is in-line with the Vibram offerings across the board, from anything from their fast-and-light X Ultra Mid hiking boots to the burly Salomon Quest 4 backpacking boots.
+The level of quality and performance is in-line with the Vibram offerings across the board, on anything from their fast-and-light X Ultra Mid hiking boots to the burly Salomon Quest 4 backpacking boots.

 Hiking boots (Salomon X Ultra 4 Mid hiking boot tread pattern)

-The X Ultra 4 Mid GTX uses Salomon's proven Contagrip rubber
+The X Ultra 4 Mid GTX uses Salomon's proven Contagrip rubber | Credit: Jason Hummel

 Toe Protection